About the Building

 The Place Where You Go to Listen

-An original and ever-changing sound and light environment composed by John Luther Adams, The Place Where You Go to Listen will give voice to the rhythms of daylight and darkness, the phases of the moon, the seismic vibrations of the earth and the activity of the aurora.
+An original and ever-changing sound and light environment composed by John Luther Adams, The Place Where You Go to Listen gives voice to the rhythms of daylight and darkness, the phases of the moon, the seismic vibrations of the earth and the activity of the aurora.
 "The Place" opened March 21, 2006.

 Family Room

-Located in the upper level above the Museum Café, this area gives visitors a place to relax and absorb their gallery experience.
+Located in the upper level above the Museum Store, this area gives visitors a place to relax and absorb their gallery experience.
 The family room is a place for children and adults to be curious.
 Collection-based touchable materials, toys, puzzles, and books encourage quiet investigation and intergenerational discovery time.
 The Family Room offers a low stress environment for adults to relax and all ages to explore.

 Arnold Espe Multimedia Auditorium

-Expanded Museum Store
+Museum Store

-In its expanded space the store offers a wide variety of high quality artwork, jewelry and educational merchandise.
+The Museum Store offers a wide variety of high quality artwork, jewelry and educational merchandise.
 All items relate to the museum's collections and all proceeds support the educational and research mission of the museum.

 Behind-the-Scenes